autarch/intro-to-go-class/README.md

 # Getting Set Up for the Class

 First, you'll want to check this repo out.
 Then run the appropriate binary for your platform from the `setup` directory.
+If you want to specify the `GOPATH` for the binary to use, simple set on the command line:

+    GOPATH=$HOME/go class-setup.darwin.amd64

+Note that on OSX you **must** set the `GOPATH` variable before running the binary.

 If you're on a platform which doesn't have a binary, all it does is the
 following: